-8.4 If you do not show the minimum required level of proficiency in the practical work with the animals, the institute or the AREP will suggest you to take the appropriate coursework to improve your proficiency to a satisfactory level.
+8.4 If you do not show the minimum required level of proficiency in the practical work with the animals, the institute or the AREP will suggest you take the appropriate coursework to improve your proficiency to a satisfactory level.

-8.5 Log book—You must have logged at least the minimum required number of animals you have trained or treated for problem behavior in the last five years to be eligible to receive the diploma for that particular program.
+8.5 Logbook—You must have logged at least the required minimum number of animals you have trained or treated for problem behavior in the last five years to be eligible to receive the diploma for that particular program.

 8.5.1 For logging purposes, you must have worked with one animal at least two hours and have achieved a significant and observable behavior modification to count it as “trained.”
 To log one IT, you must have worked with one animal and its owner for at least two hours, have written a behavior modification program and delivered it to the owner, and followed up the case at least once within 30 days of your first intervention.

 8.5.2 If you train a dog class of, say, eight dogs, you may log eight dogs provided the class has extended throughout at least eight sessions of one hour each.